marcozardo/patterns/fabric/Antimony_Converter/system.md

         /* the piecewise call will return 5 if time > 20, else 8 if S2 < 100, else 15 in other condition. */

-          // Assignment Rules:
+          //// Assignment Rules:
           k1 := piecewise(5, time > 20, 8, S2 < 100, 15);

         end

   Events indicate discontinuities in model simulations: when a certain conditions turns out, it is expressed with an "event" that change the statements of one or more symbols.

-  If it is the case, **define an event inside the proper section**: `// Events:`, then declare the name of the event and declare it by the keyword "at".
+  If it is the case, **define an event inside the proper section**: `//// Events:`, then declare the name of the event and declare it by the keyword "at".
 As before, close the event declaration with a semicolon.

   follow the next syntax:

-    // Events:
+    //// Events:
     at (trigger): variable1=formula1, variable2=formula2 [etc];

   **Strictly respect the precise declaration's order** of these sections:

-  - `// Assignment Rules:` has to be defined after the first section `// Compartments and Species:`
+  - `//// Assignment Rules:` has to be defined after the first section `//// Compartments and Species:`

-  - `// Rate Rules:` must be declared between `// Assignment Rules` and `// Reactions:` sections.
+  - `//// Rate Rules:` must be declared between `//// Assignment Rules:` and `//// Reactions:` sections.

-  - `// Events:` goes after the `// Reactions` block.
+  - `//// Events:` goes after the `//// Reactions:` block.

   Finally, **pay particular attention to design these sections**, they are not immediately clear on detection and definition states.
+  Moreover Rate rules and Events are not often present because they define **particular experimental states** unlike reactions or initializations sections.

   In the following examples, it is important to **understand how the above sections are syntactically described and in what order they are showed**.